Comment on page

 From the menu select Applications then select the application that you want to configure the webhook for.
 Then select the Edit this application button.

 Webhooks are only available for applications deployed from a Git repository.

-Enable Automatic updates if it is not already enabled and select
+Enable GitOps updates if it is not already enabled and select